ResearchComputing/Documentation/docs/access/amc-access.md

 Mac Users: https://docs.tritondatacenter.com/public-cloud/getting-started/ssh-keys/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-mac-os-x

-Though one is not required to access CURC systems, you are strongly encouraged to set a passphrase for your key pair.
+You are strongly encouraged to set a passphrase for your key pair.You will be prompted to enter the passphrase each time you log in.

 ### *Step 3: Upload your ssh key to [registry.cilogon.org](registry.cilogon.org)*